2019 CAPITAL PROJECTS

 Resolution 2018-66, adopted August 14, 2018- which authorizes a bid award to Smith Paving and Excavating for Part 1- Rye Beach neighborhood portion of the 2018 Road Paving Program.
-Construction nearing completion.
+PROJECT COMPLETED.

 WHEELER DRIVE CULVERT REPLACEMENT PROJECT

 - Repair of failing culvert.
 Bid awarded to Dellinger Excavating (Resolution 2019-4).
-Project began in early spring.
+PROJECT COMPLETED.

 STATE ROUTES TO SCHOOL (SRTS) GRANT AWARD- SIDEWALKS -CLEVELAND ROAD WEST (SOUTH SIDE)

 - ODOT/City Project to commence in 2020 with Phase 1: area from Williams Street to the Eastern City Limits.
 Following an informational public meeting held on November 16, 2017 and comment reports recieved from the public , final design plans have been submitted to ODOT: Option A: US Route 6 Corridor -4 Lane Pavement Marking Plan

 - Discussions and review of proposed plans for Phase 2 of this project have begun at Council and Safety Committee levels.